RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 ```bash
 $ rm -f myAgent.zip ; cd project-2/MySolution; zip -r -j ../../myAgent.zip * ; cd ..
 ```

+## The autograder says _"Your grades are NOT yet registered."_ What should I do to register?

+The autograder is some immediate **feedback** for you, but it is not the final grading we do as teaching staff.

+So, while the automarker is a useful indication of your performance, it may not represent the ultimate mark.
+We reserve the right to run more tests, inspect your code and repo manually, run similarity software for integrity checks (this year via [Codequiry](https://codequiry.com/)), and arrange for a face-to-face meeting for a discussion and demo of your solution if needed.

+After submission deadline we will mark them all and provide you with the results.

 ------------------------------
 # PACMAN SETUP